AgentBG13/disaster-response/README.md

 # Disaster Response Pipeline Project
+### Description
+This project is part of Data Science Nanodegree Program by Udacity.
+The goal is to build a NLP model that classify pre-labeled disaster messages, so that the messages can be sent to the relevant organization.

+The project consists of 3 parts:
+    1. Data Processing
+    - data
+    |- disaster_categories.csv  # data to process
+    |- disaster_messages.csv  # data to process
+    |- process_data.py
+    |- InsertDatabaseName.db   # database to save clean data to
+    2. Machine Learning Pipeline
+    - models
+    |- train_classifier.py
+    |- classifier.pkl  # saved model
+    3. Web App
+    - app
+    | - template
+    | |- master.html  # main page of web app
+    | |- go.html  # classification result page of web app
+    |- run.py  # Flask file that runs app

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.